spawnfest/shaker/README.md

 1. Improve the code quality - making refactoring, adding more tests, docs and specs
 2. Implementing more and more uncovered `Rebar3` features, untill full coverage.
+3. Relx
+4. `sys.config`
+5. Overrides handling

+## Contributions

+Project is stiall in an active development phase so feel free to submit any Issues or Pull requests!